Valentine-chinedu/onstore_frontend/README.md

 ## About

-fullstack E-commerce web-app built to diplay ans sell clothing items to costumers with a fully functional cart user login and admin dashboard.
+fullstack E-commerce web-app built to diplay and sell clothing items to costumers with a fully functional cart, user login and admin dashboard.

 ## Tools